What is Proxmox?

 Proxmox vs OpenStack: How Do They Compare To Each Other?

 Scalability and Complexity: OpenStack’s modular architecture allows for greater flexibility and customization, making it adaptable to complex, multi-tenant environments.
-This makes it a great choice for enterprise or organizations seeking to isolate workloads from each other.
+This makes it a great choice for enterprises or organizations seeking to isolate workloads from each other.
 Proxmox, on the other hand, is more streamlined and may be better suited for smaller-scale virtualization needs.

 Multi-Tenancy: OpenStack’s robust support for multi-tenancy makes it an excellent option for organizations that need to isolate and manage resources for multiple users, customers, or departments within a single cloud infrastructure.
 This feature is crucial for service providers and enterprises with diverse user bases.